 This course builds on student's knowledge of management accounting from ACC2113 Management Accounting 1.
 To do this it commences with a review of performance measurement.
-Service organisations, pricing decisions, customer profitability analysis and some operational management techniques are examined in some detail.
-Sustainability is also briefly covered.
-Finally, the course encourages students to critically evaluate the role of information provision and the purpose of an organisation through the lens of the historical development of management accounting practices.
+Service organisations, pricing decisions, customer profitability analysis and some value chain operational sustainable management techniques are examined in some detail.
+Finally, the course encourages students to evaluate critically the role of information provision and the purpose of an organisation through the lens of the historical and current business environments for the development of contemporary advanced management accounting practices.

 On successful completion of this course, students should be able to:

-- critically apply theoretical and technical accounting knowledge and skills to solve routine management accounting problems.
+- critically analyse organisational data by applying theoretical and technical accounting knowledge as well as skills to solve routine more contemporary management accounting problems.

 |2.||Performance measurement and evaluation||24.00|